THE PERIOD OF SCHOOLS

-Aristotle is both the first great Platonist and Plato's first great critic.
+"[T]the associates of Aristotle were called the Peripatetics (Peripatetici), because they used to debate while walking in the Lyceum (Cicero, Academica I.4.17). is both the first great Platonist and Plato's first great critic.
 Aristotle accepts the broad framework of Platonism, but he rejects what he regards as its excesses and mistakes.

 The Aristotelian Corpus

 The Aristotelian corpus is arranged systematically, not chronologically.
-The logical works are first and are followed by the physical and ethical works.
+The logical works are first.They are followed by the physical and ethical works.

 This arrangement may not have originated with Aristotle.
 After his death in 322 BCE, the history of his works is uncertain.
 The books showed up in Rome after Sulla sacked Athens in 86 BCE.
-There, the books eventually came into the hands of Andronicus of Rhodes.
-He edited them and became the eleventh successor to Aristotle as head of the Lyceum (in the first century BCE).
+There, the books eventually came into the hands of Andronicus (first century BCE) of Rhodes.
+He edited them and became the eleventh successor to Aristotle as head of the Lyceum.
 The Aristotelian corpus, as we now have it, seems to originate with Andronicus.

 Translations into English